aletheaaa/OOP-Project/README.md

 - Performance Metrics: Present Value, Net Profit, CAGR & Sharpe Ratio of user portfolios.
 - Portfolio Comparison: Side-by-side comparison of 2 or more portfolios owned by user.
 - Security Features: Secure authentication and password protection and password resetting functionalities.
-- Dynamic Frontend UI: Responsive and intuitive User Interface for ease of use.
+- Dynamic Frontend UI: Responsive and intuitive user interface for ease of use.

 ### Full Feature List